Niek/BYD-re/README.md

 - The replayed response remains encrypted/encoded, so deeper decoding still hinges on uncovering the client-side codec.

 ## Potential Next Steps
-1. **Instrument the mobile app** (e.g., Frida, JADX inspection) to locate the serializer that builds the `request` payload and recover encryption keys or algorithms.
+1. **Call the native white-box directly** by loading `libwbsk_crypto_tool.so` (either via Frida or a small JNI harness) and invoking `Java_com_wbsk_CryptoTool_laesDecryptStringWithBase64` / `laesEncryptStringWithBase64` with the hex tables from `JniUtil`.
+This should yield exact plaintext/ciphertext pairs for the outer transport envelope.
-2. **Intercept traffic before encryption** by hooking OkHttp interceptors or native libraries to capture plaintext JSON.
+2. **Hook the JNI boundary** in a running app (Frida/Xposed) to log the strings passed into `CryptoTool` and capture plaintext JSON before it is wrapped.
-3. **Collect wider coverage** of endpoints (vehicle commands, firmware updates, user profile) to understand the full API surface.
+3. **Reverse the inner payload** by feeding decrypted envelopes into the existing AES-128-CBC routine (MD5(identifier) key) to fully unwrap `encryData` and inspect business objects.
-4. **Expand replay testing** with other endpoints and fresh sessions to confirm how long `JSESSIONID` remains valid and whether additional headers/tokens ever appear.
+4. **Collect wider coverage** of endpoints (vehicle commands, firmware updates, user profile) to understand the full API surface once decryption is in place.
-5. **Attempt payload decoding** once the encoding scheme is understood; confirm whether the data is simple Base64 with custom padding or an entirely different codec.
+5. **Expand replay testing** with other endpoints and fresh sessions to confirm how long `JSESSIONID` remains valid and whether additional headers/tokens ever appear.

 These notes should serve as a starting point for deeper protocol analysis and automation tooling.